Blockchain-Mexico/Research/Black_Thread/README.md

 The desing rationale was ethic for the primes (chord) fibonnaci recursion

 The emotinal intelligence Latin America perspective?

+The paranoid android: just a lot of math erase because there is not a live typo of Sidis